zedr/clean-code-python/README.md

 **[⬆ back to top](#table-of-contents)**

-### Don"t use flags as function parameters
+### Don't use flags as function parameters

 Flags tell your user that this function does more than one thing.
 Functions should do one thing.
 Split your functions if they are following different code paths based on a boolean.

 **Bad:**